MahmoudAlyosify/MahmoudAlyosify/README.md

 - :telescope: I graduated from the Faculty of Computers and Information (Bioinformatics), Assuit University.

-- :seedling: I’m currently learning **Angular, Clean Architecture, and Probabilistic ML**.
+- :seedling: I’m currently learning **Probabilistic ML, Clean Architecture, and Angular**.

 - :zap: In my free time, I enjoy solving problems on LeetCode and reading tech articles.